eth-clients/goerli/README.md

 - Website: https://goerli.net

 :warning: Goerli will be **deprecated as of January 2023**.
-It will be supported long term for another 12 month.
+It will be supported long term for another 12 months.
 Please consider using [Sepolia](https://github.com/eth-clients/sepolia) moving forward.

 ## History